 Corda is built by R3 and is a protocol used in the recording, supervising and synchronizing the financial agreements among regulated financial institutions.
-It was built by and for world's financial institutions but applicable in multiple industries.
+It was built by and for the world's financial institutions but applicable in multiple industries.

 It leverages the blockchain technology but without design choices that make many protocols unsuitable for banking scenarios.

 For instance, it eliminates the unnecessary global sharing of data.
 Again, the transactions are validated only by parties to the transaction instead of a broader pool with unrelated validators.
 It allows Corda choreographs workflow between firms without a central controller.
-Consensus is achieved at the level of individual deals and not system level.
+The consensus is achieved at the level of individual deals and not system level.
 It also directly enables regulatory and supervisory observer nodes.

 It also records an explicit link between human-language legal prose documents and smart contract code.